bluesky-social/indigo/cmd/tap/README.md

 - SQLite or Postgres backend
 - designed for moderate scale (millions of repos, 30k+ events/sec)

+There is a convenient client library in Typescript for working with Tap at [@atproto/tap](https://github.com/bluesky-social/atproto/blob/main/packages/tap/README.md)

 ⚠️ Tap is still in beta and may have bugs.
 Please report any issues you encounter.

 ## Quick Start